 History and evolution of the ETF

-The Vanguard S&P 500 ETF was launched in 2010, during a period of expansion in passive ETFs and growing demand for efficient instruments to replicate broad U.S. equity market indices.
+The Vanguard S&P 500 ETF was launched in 2010, during a period of expansion in passive ETFs and rising demand for broad exposure to the U.S. equity market.